reactjs/react.dev/.github/ISSUE_TEMPLATE/1-add-recommended-framework.md

 - **Great developer experience**.
 The framework must allow developers to be productive, and support tools such as React Developer Tools and Fast Refresh.
 - **Great user experience**.
 The framework must help developers create high quality user experiences by solving common use-cases.
 Specifically, the framework must provide built-in support for routing and data-fetching in a way that avoids client/server waterfalls by default.
 - **Active Community**.
 The framework must have a sufficiently large/active community in order to provide help and support to users.
 - **Compatible with our future vision for React**.
 React evolves over time, and frameworks that do not align with React’s direction risk isolating their users from the main React ecosystem over time.
-To be included on this page we must feel confident that the framework is setting its user up for success with React over time.
+To be included on this page we must feel confident that the framework is setting its users up for success with React over time.
 - **Self-hosting option**.
 The framework must support an option to self-host applications without losing access to the baseline features included on this list.
 - **Well maintained**.
 The framework must be actively maintained.
 - **Free & open-source**.